TommyMandex/timestomper/readme.md

 #### out_strftime

 This section allows you to quickly provide a format as a string rather than a format string on the command line.
-Defaults to '%Y%m%d_%H%M'
+Defaults to '%Y%m%d_%H%M' for easy sorting

-Pull requests welcome to update the list of formats!

 ## Possible next steps:

-- Classify the whole process
+- "Class"ify the whole process so it can be imported
 - Integrate into a simple Django app for easier use and auto upload to certain services (possibly timesketch)